 Lastly, although cost savings are the top priority for IT pros, many environmentally conscious data centre managers are exploring how energy-efficient data centres help them cut emissions and green their IT projects.
 This guide also provides information on energy-efficiency regulations and offers advice on how to comply with these standards and reduce your carbon footprint.

-Let this guide be your one-stop resource for information, best practice tips, examples, and advice for
+Let this guide be your one-stop resource for information, best practice tips, examples, and advice for achieving an energy-efficient data centre.

 1. How to build and manage an energy-efficient data centre